 The Director is a 1992 graduate of Walker High School.
 She received her Bachelor’s Degree in English Education in 1997 from Southeastern Louisiana University, as well as her Master’s Degree in Administration and Supervision in 2007, and her Plus 30 in 2011.

 Beginning her teaching career at Denham Springs High School in 1997, she moved to Denham Springs Freshman High School when it opened in 1998 and continued to teach English.
 She became the Assistant Principal of Curriculum & Instruction in 2007 where she was introduced to the Career and Technical Education curriculum.
 Mrs. Albin moved back to DSHS in 2009 as the Assistant Principal of Curriculum & Instruction where she grew in knowledge and began to lead an all-encompassing Vocational Department.
+She has been serving as a high school principal in the role of Director at LPLTC since 2014.

 Mrs. Albin’s goal for the Livingston Parish Literacy and Technology Center is for the students to leave with a certification that will provide them with work opportunities within the Livingston Parish community and to use their skills to become mature, successful citizens.